tud-amt/tud-amt.github.io/content/post/2026-nwo-kic-defence-grant/index.md

   - Composite Materials
   - Induction Welding
   - Defence and Security
-summary: "Professor Clemens Dransfeld and his collaborators have received NWO KIC funding to develop programmable magnetic joining layers for efficient manufacturing and repair of hybrid composites."
+summary: "Professor Clemens Dransfeld and his collaborators have received NWO KIC funding to develop programmable magnetic joining layers for efficient manufacturing and repair of hybrid composites.
+Advanced composites are key to lighter, more efficient structures, but current joining methods either add weight or demand strict factory conditions.
+Welding Made Easy introduces a programmable joining layer: a thermoplastic film applied to thermoset composites, functionalized with magnetic nanoparticles.
+Under an alternating magnetic field, these particles heat precisely to the plastic’s processing temperature, then stop, ensuring controlled bonding without complex equipment.
+This self-regulating process enables strong, lightweight welds in decentralized environments.
+The consortium unites polymer producers, OEMs, and researchers in nanoparticles, composite processing, and production science to accelerate industrial adoption."
 ---

 Professor Clemens Dransfeld and his collaborators have received funding through the NWO KIC call *High Performance Materials for Defence and Security* for the project **Welding Made Easy: Tunable Magnetic Materials for Decentralised Manufacturing and Repair of Hybrid Composites**.